Destination: France BOOKSTORES

 Want more bookstores in Paris?
 Gridskipper gives you a helpful map showing some of the best in Paris.

-As I was poking around the Internet, I found this site that will help you find booksellers world wide for antiquarian, first edition, signed, etc. But I’d rather go to Paris, and wander around St. Germaine and the Latin Quarter!
+As I was poking around the Internet, I found a site to help find booksellers world wide for antiquarian, first edition, signed, etc. [Update: the site has been labeled unsafe, so I have removed the link].
+But I’d rather go to Paris, and wander around St. Germaine and the Latin Quarter!

 Are bookstores on your shopping list when you travel?
 Do you ONLY go to English language bookstores?